-Dive to greater depths, explore underwater Shipwrecks, dive colder waters, use Nitrox and Navigate difficult dive destinations…
+Dive to greater depths, explore underwater Shipwrecks, dive colder waters, use Nitrox and Navigate more challenging dive destinations…

 Given our Temperate climate, let’s start with Dry suit diving!
 Diving a Dry suit can make even the coldest climate seem tropical but we’ll come back to that.
 Diving a dry suit is fun too.
 Just like the novelty of breathing underwater, with diving dry it just never get’s old.
 You can also adjust your buoyancy with your dry suit and know you’ve got some of the swishest kit around.
 Getting out of the water and having dry feet, dry clothes and barely needing to dry off is also great fun.
 You only need to rinse off the outside of your dry suit too, it’s easy.
 It’s warm.
 You can adjust the amount of layers you have underneath to any temperature and be as warm or cool as you like.